 Nationality and employment criterion

 You must be a salaried Singaporean, Permanent Resident or Employment Pass holder in order to apply.

 In order to be sure that you are actually going to get the lowest possible interest rate, you simply have to apply to more than just one or two loan providers.
 Doing this by yourself can be a very tiring and time consuming process where you as an applicant will have to submit separate applications to each bank.
 Most of the time, these application forms are not fully available online and differ depending on which financial institution or bank you are applying with.

 So, what is the solution then?

-Interest rates, instalment structures and repayment plans sometimes vary a lot depending on the lender.
+Interest rates, instalment structures and repayment plans sometimes vary a lot depending on the loan provider.
 Therefore, it can be difficult to understand the difference between one loan offer and another.
 With Lendela, you will get all your offers presented to you in a simple, transparent and comprehensive way.
 It all happens online on your account and Lendela's Customer Relationship Team is always available to support you if you have any questions regarding the offers.
 When your interest rate comparison is done, all you have to do is select the best offer.

 Do you want to find out what is your best possible interest rate?
 It is easy with Lendela.
-Apply for free and get loan offers from various banks and lenders.
+Apply for free and get loan offers from various banks and financial institutions.
 Compare the interest rates and select the best option online.
 Simple, right?
 Of course, your offers come without any obligations.